roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7244/README.md

         href: https://downloads.rakwireless.com/LoRa/Developer-LoRaWAN-Gateway-RAK7244%26RAK7244P/
 ---

-# RAK7244 LoRaWAN® Developer Gateway
+# RAK7244 LPWAN Developer Gateway

 <rk-img
   :src="`${$frontmatter.static_root}/rak7244_overview.jpg`"
   width="75%"
   figure-number="1"
-  caption="RAK7244 LoRaWAN® Developer Gateway"
+  caption="RAK7244 LPWAN Developer Gateway"
 />

 ## Product Background

-The **RAK7244 - LoRaWAN® Developer Gateway** is a complete and cost efficient LoRaWAN® Gateway Solution that will help you get started in developing a full LoRa® System.
+The **RAK7244 - LPWAN Developer Gateway** is a complete and cost efficient Gateway Solution that will help you get started in developing a full LoRa® System.
 It is built with the **RAK2245 Pi Hat** stacked with the newest **Raspberry Pi 4**, along with the GPS module and Heat Sink, increasing its performance and thermal dissipation.
 The housing for the device is durable and entirely built from aluminum.

 The gateway has a powerful LoRa® digital signal processing engine from Semtech SX1301 RF front end chip.
 It is capable of receiving up to 8 LoRa® packets simultaneously sent with different spreading factors on different channels.
 It is available in multiple variants to be accessible in all LoRa Alliance® frequency bands.
 This breakthrough allows innovative network architectures to be implemented that has a huge impact over other short range systems.

-Overall, this LoRaWAN® Gateway has various functionalities that are ideal for prototyping, proof-of-concept demonstrations and evaluation on future deployment scenarios.
+Overall, this gateway has various functionalities that are ideal for prototyping, proof-of-concept demonstrations and evaluation on future deployment scenarios.
 With its ready to use Raspbian based firmware, it is now possible to connect the Gateway to any standard LoRaWAN® Server.
 The device is capable of tackling applications related to Smart Grids, Intelligent Farms and other IoT Enterprise applications.

 <rk-btn
-  src="quick-start-guide.html"
+  src="quick-start-guide"
-  label="Set up Your RAK7244 LoRaWAN® Developer Gateway" />
+  label="Set up Your RAK7244 LPWAN Developer Gateway" />

 &nbsp;